dexterklui/notes/Computer/WebDev/JavaScript/js-basics.md

 But as a good practice, you should declare all variables at the top of the scope.
 That can also prevent beginners from misunderstanding.

+# Modules and Constructed Object

+When creating an instance using constructor function in a module, JS will only call the constructor once.
+That means if you import the module twice, you will get the same instance of the object.

 # Concepts